He began his professional music career as a session bassist, most notably for UK disco starlet Tina Charles and her producer Biddu.

 TINA TURNER Whatever You Want (1996)

-Written by the high profile combination of Arthur Baker, Taylor Dayne and Fred Zarr, ‘Whatever You Want’ for TINA TURNER was an archetypical production from Horn.
+Written by Arthur Baker, Taylor Dayne and Fred Zarr, ‘Whatever You Want’ for Tina Turner was an archetypical production from Horn.
 Using the most up-to-date technology yet retaining a vital musicality, there was always space for the lead vocalist to perform to their maximum.
 However, it always was a time consuming process.
 Legend has it that when ROBBIE WILLIAMS handed over his demos for the 2009 album ‘Reality Killed The Video Star’, he apparently said to Horn “I’ll see you in six months!”